Updated 03/2023 Switchblades, Automatic and OTF Knives are now legal in 46 States.. See Graph Below.

 Most knives are legal in Florida, except ballistic knives.
 Ballistic knives refer to knives ejected using a trigger or button, including some switchblade knives.
 Common pocket knives and tools under 4 inches are legal to conceal.
 No knives may be carried near schools.

-Hawaii bans all switchblades.
-Balisongs and possession of gravity knives can be a misdemeanor.
+Hawaii bans all switchblades and butterfly knives.
+Balisongs, dirks, and carry of gravity knives can be a misdemeanor.
 All other types of knives are legal to own and carry.
-Only knives with knuckles are illegal to conceal.
 There is a zero-tolerance policy for knives on school grounds.

-In Illinois, the only generally banned knives are ballistic knives, switchblades, throwing stars, or any button-open assisted knives.
-However, automatic knives and switchblades can be purchased with a weapons permit.
-Knives are not permitted in school property, public housing, courthouses, public transport, and any place that serves alcohol or sells entry tickets.
+In Illinois, the only generally banned knives are ballistic knives, throwing stars, or any button-open assisted knives.
+However, automatic knives and switchblades can be purchased with a valid Firearms Owners Identification Act (FOID) card.
+Knives are not permitted on school property, public housing, courthouses, public transport, and any place that serves alcohol or sells entry tickets.
 Chicago has additional ordinances, prohibiting the sale and use of knives over 2 inches long by anyone under the age of 18.

 Most knives are legal in Indiana, except for throwing knives and ballistic knives.
 It is also illegal to conceal carry any permissible knife, except for bringing them to schools.
 Knives are not allowed to be sold or handed to anyone who is intoxicated.